 The popularity of waterskiing, particularly along the River Murray, can lead to overcrowding.
 When combined with the high boat speeds needed to waterski, there is a higher level of risk for all river users in that location.

 To minimise risk a number of special rules apply to waterskiing.
-This includes keeping clear of other vessels and un-powered craft like rowing boats, canoes etc and to be mindful of the effect of your boat wash.
+This includes keeping clear of other vessels and non-powered craft like rowing boats, canoes, and to being mindful of the effect of your boat wash.

 - Waterskiing is not permitted between sunset and sunrise.